exactful/exactful/README.md

 # Hi there 👋

-Training deep neural networks on large datasets by night.
+I'm training deep neural networks on large datasets by night.

 ## My latest posts